Click on the course titles below to view general syllabi for Biology courses.

 BIOL 432 (3) Research Strategies and Techniques in Cell Biology

-Major physiological mechanisms that define eukaryotic cells, are explored through student visits to UBC research laboratories and discussion of recent scientific literature, with emphasis on the techniques and strategies that enable researchers to test hypotheses and advance new concepts.
+Major physiological mechanisms that define eukaryotic cells, explored through student visits to UBC research laboratories and discussion of recent scientific literature, with emphasis on the techniques and strategies that enable researchers to test hypotheses and advance new concepts.

 Prerequisites: BIOL 200 and one of BIOL 233, BIOL 234.
 (And fourth-year standing.)